BartoszKaszewczuk/awsome-docker-compose-stacks/README.md

 ## Contributing
-The following collection is by no means exhaustive, feel free to propose a change via PR if you miss anything.
+The following collection is by no means exhaustive, feel free to propose a change via PR if you'd like to add anything.